tylermystery/builder/spec_sheet.md

 Dynamic Catalog Display:

 - **Standard Vertical Layout**: Events are displayed in a responsive grid that scrolls vertically with the main page.
 More items are loaded as the user scrolls.
-- **Event Cards**: Each event is presented on a card showing its name, image, and price.
+- **Event Cards**: Each event is presented on a "card" that shows its name, image, and price.
 - **Simple Favoriting**: Users can select an event by clicking a heart icon, which adds it to the "Your Selections" carousel.
 Selected items have a simple "Remove" button.

 Dynamic Header: A sticky header contains all primary event details and controls: Event Name, Date, Headcount, Event Goals, Collaborators, Total Cost, and the Save & Share button.
 The header collapses to a single summary line on scroll.

+Filtering and Sorting
-Filtering and Sorting: Users can refine the catalog using filters for search, price, and duration.
-Sorting is available by price and name.
+Multi-Faceted Filtering: Users can refine the catalog view using filters for search, price, duration, status, **category, and subcategory**.
+Unified Sorting: A "Sort by" dropdown controls the order of the main catalog, favorites, and locked-in items simultaneously.
+Options include sorting by price and name.

 Beta Toolkit
 A subtle "beta" subscript next to the main title can be clicked to reveal a toolkit with advanced, toggleable features.